 Hours and Admission: Admission is free.
 Gallery is open Tuesday-Saturdays 12:00-4:00 pm and by appointment.

-Hours and Admission: Open Wednesday-Saturday 10am to 4pm from early June through mid-October.
+Hours and Admission: Open Tuesday-Saturday 10am to 4pm from May through October.

 Waitsfield Historical Society

 The society's home originally belonged to General Benjamin Wait and was moved to its present location in 1830.
 It was renovated in 1997.
-The society has offices upstairs and maintains historical exhibits in the downstairs room.
-The exhibits are changed peiodically and are open to the public when the Wait House is open.
+The society office and museum rooms are on the main floor of the Wait House.
+The exhibits are changed periodically and are open to the public when the Wait House is open.
 The society specializes in oral histories, military artifacts, research materials, genealogies, and photographs (mostly from 1870-1920).

 Warren Historical Society